BibliothecaDAO/realms-contracts/README.md

 <p>

+First read the [Master Scroll](https://docs.bibliothecadao.xyz/lootverse-master-scroll/ ).
+This is our deep dive into everything about the game.
+The Master Scroll is the source of truth before this readme.

 Settling is an on-chain game of economics and Chivarly built on-top of ZK-STARKS.
 Earn resources by staking your Realms, raid rivals, steal loot & form on-chain alliances to crush your enemies.

 Settling is entirely on-chain; the UI is purely just a client for a distributed backend.
 Feel free to create your own superior client if you wish.